MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 # Client behavior {#client-behavior}

-An SVCB-aware client resolves a service with hostname $HOST by attempting to determine the preferred SvcFieldValue and IP addresses for its service, using the following procedure:
+A SVCB-aware client resolves a service with hostname $HOST by attempting to determine endpoint (the preferred SvcFieldValue and IP addresses for its service), using the following procedure:

 1. Let $SVCB_QNAME be $HOST, plus appropriate prefixes for the scheme (see {{svcb-names}}).
+Let $HOST_QNAME be $HOST.

-2. Issue parallel AAAA/A queries for $HOST and a SVCB query for $SVCB_QNAME.
+2. Issue parallel AAAA/A queries for $HOST_QNAME and a SVCB query for $SVCB_QNAME.
    The answers for these may or may not include CNAME pointers before reaching one or more of these records.

-3. If a SVCB record of AliasForm SvcRecordType is returned for $SVCB_QNAME, clients MUST set $HOST and $SVCB_QNAME to SvcDomainName (without additional prefixes) and loop back to step 2, subject to chain length limits and loop detection heuristics (see
+3. If a SVCB record of AliasForm SvcRecordType is returned for $SVCB_QNAME, clients MUST set $HOST_QNAME and $SVCB_QNAME to SvcDomainName (without additional prefixes) and loop back to step 2, subject to chain length limits and loop detection heuristics (see
    {{client-failures}}).